kaydotai/freak/README.md

 2. Get a `cohere` API key (if you don't have one, you can create one here - [cohere signup](https://cohere.com/))
 3. Run  `python tester.py [--verbose] --cohere-api-key <YOUR_COHERE_API_KEY_HERE> --kay-api-key <YOUR_KAY_API_KEY_HERE>`

+If you want to add custom queries, use the `--queries-override-file` flag.
+To see all chunks that each API outputs, use the `--save-chunks-file` flag.

 For a full breakdown of the command line flags available, run `python tester.py --help`.

-If you want to add custom queries, use the `--queries-override-file` flag.

 ## Detailed Usage